-So this canyon is included on most day trips, but is almost entirely inaccessible.
+A visit to this canyon is included on most day trips around Wadi Rum, but is almost entirely inaccessible.
 You can see impressive ancient petroglyphs and inscriptions on the walls, but not much else.
 The climb is impossibly steep and you’d need climbing gear to ascend this.

 Throughout the day, our guide also kept pointing out fascinating inscriptions and drawings, all reminders of the ancient Nabatean civilisation that used to occupy the land – so you can see them elsewhere to here.

-One of the area’s most well-known sites, thanks to the film Lawrence of Arabia.
-It is also the closest site to the little town ‘Rum Village’ at the entrance to Wadi Rum, so naturally had the most people around it.
+One of the most popular attractions in Wadi Rum is Lawrence Spring, thanks to the film Lawrence of Arabia.
+It is also the closest site to the little town ‘Rum Village’ at the entrance to Wadi Rum, so often has the most people.
 Blink and you might miss the actual spring.
-Probably the least impressive of the all day’s sites.
+Probably the least impressive of the main sites in Wadi Rum.

 Our guide also took us to the most amazing canyon, called Abu Khashaba.
 It was absolutely amazing and he left us at one side of it and told us to hike through, and he’d meet us the other side.
 We were a bit confused and wondered for a moment if he had abandoned us and driven off with all our passports…

-Anyway, we proceeded to climb across the hot sand into the canyon.
-Met by two huge camels, and I was wondering if I had finally met my fate.
+Anyway, with no other choice, we proceeded to climb across the hot sand into the canyon.
+We were then met by two huge camels, and I was wondering if I had finally met my fate.

-Suddenly alone in the middle of a big canyon in the heart of Wadi Rum, with two camels, one of whom had a huge gash across its neck.
+We were suddenly alone in the middle of a big canyon in the heart of Wadi Rum, with two camels, one of whom had a huge gash across its neck.
 My mum, being the bravest, walked confidently up ahead and the camels merely turned to stare and watch her pass.

 Another natural wonder, this is an arch you can scramble up to quite easily.
-I love its frame though and what a moment to stand in the centre of this, with no-one around!
+I loved its shape though and what a moment to stand in the centre of this, with no-one around!

 I haven’t mentioned one of my favourite parts of the day (and any day after all).. but lunch was pretty special.